 This is unlike 4D printing, where the overall structure changes shape.
 This change takes a considerable time and the mechanical properties also remain the same.

-Talking about the research, lead author Julie (Jackson) Mancini, said “In this paper we really wanted to focus on the new concept of metamaterials with tuneable properties, and even though it’s a little more of a manual fabrication process, it still highlights what can be done, and that’s what I think is really exciting.
+Talking about the research on 3D printed metamaterials, lead author Julie (Jackson) Mancini, said “In this paper we really wanted to focus on the new concept of metamaterials with tuneable properties, and even though it’s a little more of a manual fabrication process, it still highlights what can be done, and that’s what I think is really exciting.
 It’s been shown that through the structure, metamaterials can create mechanical properties that sometimes don’t exist in nature or can be highly designed, but once you build the structure you’re stuck with those properties.”

 She continued, “The next evolution of these metamaterials is something that can adapt its mechanical properties in response to an external stimulus.
 Those exist, but they respond by changing shape or colour and the time it takes to get a response can be on the order of minutes or hours.
 With our FRMM’s, the overall form doesn’t change and the response is very quick, which sets it apart from these other materials.”